rails ai-agents architecture

 end

-Anthropic’s three core principles for building agents are to “maintain simplicity in your agent’s design,” to “prioritize transparency by explicitly showing the agent’s planning steps,” and to “carefully craft your agent-computer interface (ACI) through thorough tool documentation and testing.”
-Transparency is the one most teams skip, and it is how you debug.
+Anthropic's guidance for building agents includes "prioritize transparency by explicitly showing the agent's planning steps."
+Transparency is easy to skip, and it is how you debug.
 An agent that fails silently is nearly impossible to diagnose; an agent that logs every tool call, every argument, and every result is straightforward.

 Log each tool invocation with the tool name, the arguments, the user on whose behalf it ran, and the result.
 In practice this log becomes three things at once: your debugging trace, your audit trail, and your cost-attribution record.
 Capture token usage from each response too, because that is how you understand and control spend.
 The model returns usage figures on every message; persist them against the conversation so you can see which agents and which users are expensive.